Description

 Applying this definition to our asset in some examples:

-• Looking at the compounded annual growth rate (CAGR) of 9.9% in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively larger, thus better in comparison to the benchmark AGG (-0.1%)
+• Looking at the annual return (CAGR) of 9.8% in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively larger, thus better in comparison to the benchmark AGG (-0.9%)

-• During the last 3 years, the annual performance (CAGR) is 2.5%, which is larger, thus better than the value of -3.6% from the benchmark.
+• Compared with AGG (1.6%) in the period of the last 3 years, the annual performance (CAGR) of 6.9% is larger, thus better.

 Volatility: